winitzki/scall/tutorial/programming_dhall.md

 ```
 The extracted values are stored in a list in a chosen, fixed order.
 (Different orders can be used to create different `Foldable` evidence values.)

-An easy example is the `List` functor itself; the `toList` method is an identity function:
+An   example is the `List` functor itself; the `toList` method is an identity function:

 ```dhall
 let foldableList : Foldable List = { toList = λ(a : Type) → identity (List a) }
 ```

-Let us look at examples of implementing a `Foldable` typeclass evidence for some simple functors.
+Let us look at examples of implementing a `Foldable` typeclass evidence for some   functors.
 In each case, we pick some order for putting the data items stored in a functor value into a list.
 We just need to take care to extract all available data items:
 ```dhall